Controlled Bleeding: Recorded output

-Early trio: 1978–1980
+1978–1980: Early trio

-Controlled Bleeding was originally formed in Boston around 1978 by Paul Lemos, Jack Salerno and Dave Southerland.
+Controlled Bleeding was formed in Boston around 1978 by Paul Lemos, Jack Salerno and Dave Southerland.
 Later, returning to Massapequa, New York, Lemos formed a group with old school friends, Gary Pecorino (organ) and Tony Meola (drums), and released a 7-inch EP called Wall of China Love Letter in 1980.
 This early incarnation played a kind of progressive-influenced art rock.

 Music from these early years was issued on several of Controlled Bleeding's later releases.
 An LP called Lung Ties which documented some of this trio's live and studio recordings was released on Eksakt Records in 1985 under the band name "Body Sink".
 The 1994 reissue of Songs from the Ashes includes three bonus tracks of live recordings of the Lemos/Pecorino/Meola trio playing at the New York City club CBGB.
 In 2008, Controlled Bleeding released Before the Quiet, which consists of many of the Lung Ties LP tracks along with more 1978–1981 archive material.
 Some of this material is also included on the 4-LP box set Songs from a Sewer of Dreams, released in 2007.